kyamasam/rdrf-1/README.rst

-The Rare Disease Registry Framework (RDRF) is an open source tool for the creation of web-based patient registries.
+The CREA-N Chronic Disease Registry Framework (RDRF) is an open source tool for the creation of web-based patient registries.
 What makes it unique is that data entry forms and questionnaires are based on reusable data element definitions (called "Common Data Elements" ) which can be created and/or loaded into the system at runtime.
 This means that registries can be created and modified without changes to the source code.
 RDRF has been developed at the `Centre for Comparative Genomics <https://www.murdoch.edu.au/research/anpc>`_, Murdoch University, Western Australia.

 Contact